SAGE Knowledge Help

 Q: What products are affected?

-A: All SAGE and CQ Press products in the library market will offer COUNTER 4 reports for January 2014: SAGE Journals, SAGE Knowledge, SAGE Research Methods, CQ Researcher, State Stats, and all products in the CQ Press suite.
+A: All SAGE and CQ Press products in the library market offer COUNTER 4 reports: SAGE Journals, SAGE Knowledge, SAGE Research Methods, CQ Researcher, State Stats, and all products in the CQ Press suite.
 To access reports for your other SAGE holdings, please visit the respective platform's librarian resources page.

 Q: Why are we making this change?

-A: All SAGE and CQ Press products will be COUNTER 4-compliant by January 2014, in an attempt to provide institutions with a standard set of usage reports they can use to measure and analyze product usage and engagement.
+A: All SAGE and CQ Press products are COUNTER 4-compliant, in an attempt to provide institutions with a standard set of usage reports they can use to measure and analyze product usage and engagement.
 COUNTER 4 reporting is the standard across the academic publishing industry.

 Q: Are COUNTER 4 reports subscription-sensitive?